 Acoustic guitar songs in double drop d tuning

-Double drop D tuning is a tuning that has been used across a number of genres, but tends to find its home in folk, especially finger style, folk rock and Celtic music.
+Double drop D tuning is a tuning that has been used across several genres but tends to find its home in folk, especially finger style, folk-rock, and Celtic music.

 |Going to California||Led Zeppelin|